Kong/docs.konghq.com/src/gateway/upgrade.md

 #### Blue-green deployments

 **Traditional mode**: Blue-green upgrades from versions of 2.8.1 and below to 3.0.0 are not currently supported.
-This is a known issue planned to be fixed in the next 2.8 release.
-When that version is released, 2.x users should upgrade to that version before beginning a blue-green upgrade to 3.0.
+This is fixed in the 2.8.2 release.
+2.x users should upgrade to that version before beginning a blue-green upgrade to 3.0.

 **Hybrid mode**: See the [upgrade instructions](#migrate-db) below.

+{:.important}
+> **Important**: The legacy hybrid configuration protocol has been removed in favor of [the wRPC protocol introduced in 3.0.0.0](/gateway/changelog/#hybrid-mode).
+Strictly speaking, this is not a breaking change, but it does have the side effect that rolling upgrades from 2.8.x.y to 3.1.0.0 are not supported.
+You must upgrade to 3.0.x.y before you can perform a rolling upgrade to 3.1.0.0.

 ### Dependencies